rsriniva86/Data-Usage/README.md

 - For the fresh application, data is needed from the server
 - Once data is fetched from server, the necessary data is stored in Local DB
-- So, subsequently, data is first shown from existing DB and will show data even if there is no internt.
+- So, subsequently, data is first shown from existing DB and will show data even if there is no internet.
 - But if internet is there, data from server will replace the existing DB data so that cache is as latest as possible

 ## Event Logging Mechanism